CoolDadHacking/tbhm/07_File_Upload.md

 - ”../” CHANGE TO “....//”
 - ”/” CHANGE TO “//”

-Redirections Common Parameters or Injection points￼:
+Redirections Common Parameters or Injection points:
 - dest=
 - continue=
 - redirect=